runmeetly/karl/README.md

 Karl.preload("/path/to/image/file.png");
 Karl.preload(BASE64_PNG_OR_SVG_DATA);

+Karl.preloadMaterialTextIcon("close");
+Karl.preloadMaterialTextIcon("add");
+Karl.preloadMaterialTextIcon("arrow_up");

 Karl.withBackend(MyCustomBackend).preload(PngFile);
+Karl.withBackend(MyCustomBackend).preloadMaterialTextIcon("person");
 ```

 ## API

 `Karl` has a small API surface - but can prove rather powerful.
-`Karl` exposes two functions, `preload()`, and `withBackend()`.
+`Karl` exposes a couple functions, `preload()`, `preloadMaterialTextIcon()`,
+and `withBackend()`.

 `preload` accepts a single parameter of basically anything - as
 long as it ultimately represents image `data`.
 A path to a file,
 a Webpack parsed import, base 64 encoded png or svg data - anything.
 It returns a `Promise` which resolves with the original `data` once
 it has been loaded, and rejects with an `Error` if something went
 wrong.
 It is optional to handle the returned `Promise`, `Karl`
 will always preload the image data you pass it silently.
 Once you
 call `preload`, the image will be cached for later use and will
 persist for as long as the backend and the browser allows.

+`preloadMaterialTextIcon` accepts a single parameter which is the name of a
+`material-icons` text icon.
+It will preload the icon by creating a hidden div
+at the bottom of your document body.
+This will help prevent instances where
+upon the first load of the material-icon, you would briefly see the actual
+text while the CSS icon is loading.
+Once you call `preloadMaterialTextIcon`,
+the div will be inserted only once and will persist for as long as the
+backend and the browser allows.

+NOTE: `preloadMaterialTextIcon` does not set up the project to work with
+Material Icon fonts automatically - you must do this setup manually.

 `withBackend` is a more advanced method, and accepts an object which
 conforms to the `PreloaderBackend` interface.
 A backend implementation
 is backed by whatever kind of storage you want - the default
 implementation is simply in-memory.
 A backend has both `contains` and
 `insert` functions. `contains` is called with a `key` parameter from
 the `preload` method - and should return a boolean based on whether that
 `key` is already cached in the backend. `insert` is called with a `key`
 and a `value`, and should insert the value into the backend and mark it
 with the key.

-The `withBackend` returns a new `Karl`, which exposes the `preload` method
+The `withBackend` returns a new `Karl`, which exposes the `preload` and
-and is powered by your provided backend.
+`preloadMaterialTextIcon` methods and is powered by your provided backend.

 For most cases, you will be fine using the default backend, which is
-automatically injected for you when you call `Karl.preload().`
+automatically injected for you when you call `Karl.preload()` or
+`Karl.preloadMaterialTextIcon()`.

 ## Caveats

-Browsers are ultimately in control of when and how they allocate their resources.
+Browsers are ultimately in control of when and how they allocate their
-If you ask `Karl` to preload a whole bunch of images - the browser can at its
+resources.
+If you ask `Karl` to preload a whole bunch of images - the
-discretion evict previously loaded images.
+browser can at its discretion evict previously loaded images.

 Karl may not be perfect, but he's trying his best.